hohsieh/hec-ras-docker/README.md

 ## Moving Data

-To get data in or out of the container, you will need to mount the appropriate directories in your `docker run` command:
+To get data in or out of the container, you will need to mount the appropriate directories in your `docker run` command.
+By default, this container expects your project data to be available at `/project` and your results to be dumped into `/results` _within the container_ :

 ```
 docker run -it --name hec-ras \
--v /home/$(whomi)/project:/project \
+-v /home/$(whomi)/project:/project \ #directory where your project lives : directory within the container
--v /home/$(whomai)/results:/results \
+-v /home/$(whomai)/results:/results \ #directory where you want your results : directory within the container
 $(your-image-id)

 ```

 If you want to mount s3 buckets for your data, uncomment the relevant lines in `Dockerfile`, `run.sh`, and relevant lines from the `run.project.example.sh` file should be configured in your project `run.sh` script.
+Note that if you decide to mount an s3 bucket, you do not need to mount the local directories as well.

 -----